Learning to clean and care for our clothes prolongs their life and reduces the impact of textile waste on our environment.

 Choosing clothes made of natural fibres, such as wool, silk, cotton and linen, is always best.
 Natural fibres have a lower environmental impact than synthetic fibres, such as polyester, elastane and nylon.
 These synthetic fibres contain plastics and shed microfibers when you wear, wash and dispose of them.

-Register for our free Tramsheds Clothes Swap on Saturday 24 September.
+Learn more about our free clothes swaps.
 Swapping is a clever and thrifty way to update your wardrobe, save money and help fight textile waste.